Digvijaysinhji Ranjitsinhji Jadeja: Polish refugees

-In 1942, he established the Polish Children's Camp in Jamnagar-Balachadi for refugee Polish children who were brought out of the USSR during World War II.
+In 1942, he established the Polish Children's Camp in Balachadi for refugee Polish children who were brought out of the USSR during World War II.

 It existed until 1945, when it was closed and the children were transferred to Valivade, a quarter of the city of Kolhapur.
-The camp site today is part of 300 acre campus of the Sainik School, Balachadi.
+The camp site today is part of 300 acre campus of the Sainik School Balachadi.
+The Jamsaheb Digvijay Singh Jadeja School in Warsaw was established to honour this legacy.

-The Jamsaheb Digvijaysinh Jadeja School in Warsaw was established to honour this legacy.
-In 2016, 50 years after Jam Saheb's death, Poland's Parliament unanimously adopted a special resolution honouring Jam Saheb Digvijay Sinhji for his aid to Polish children refugees during World War II.

 A documentary titled "Little Poland in India" was made in collaboration of both Indian and Polish governments to honour the efforts of Maharaja Jam Sahib and Kira Banasinska, who led the movement in India to rehabilitate Polish refugees.
 After independence of India, he signed the Instrument of Accession to the Dominion of India on 15 August 1947.
-He merged Nawanagar into the United State of Kathiawar the following year, serving as its Rajpramukh until the Government of India abolished the post in 1956.
+He merged Nawanagar into the United State of Kathiawar the following year, serving as its Rajpramukh, a Chief of State until the Government of India abolished the post in 1956.

-Representative at international organisations
+League of Nations and United Nations delegate

-Divijaysinhji represented India as a delegate at the first session of the League of Nations in 1920.
+Jadeja represented India as a delegate at the first session of the League of Nations in 1920.

 He was also the Deputy Leader of the Indian delegation to the UN, and chaired both the UN Administration Tribunal and the UN Negotiating Committee on Korean Rehabilitation following the Korean War.

-Personal life

-On 7 March 1935 at Sirohi, Sir Digvijaysinhji married Maharajkumari Baiji Raj Shri Kanchan Kunverba Sahiba (1910–1994), second daughter of Maharajadhiraj Maharao Sri Sir Sarup Ram Singhji Bahadur, the Maharao of Sirohi.
-She took the name of Her Highness Deoriji Maharani Shri Gulab Kunverba Sahiba, and the couple had one son and three daughters.

 Death

-After a reign of 33 years, Sir Digvijaysinhji died in Bombay on 3 February 1966, aged 70.
-He was succeeded by his only son, Shatrusalyasinhji, who was a first-class cricketer for Saurashtra.
+Jadeja died in Bombay on 3 February 1966, aged 70.
+He was survived by his only son, Shatrusalyasinhj, who was a first-class cricketer for Saurashtra.

+He the twice great-uncle of former Indian cricketer, Ajay Jadeja.